 This sexy sushi bar sports sleek furniture, mod design and walls that recall the deep blue sea.
 But it's the outdoor area that beckons sushi lovers for spring.
 Tropical flowers and green shrubbery surround the patio's white tables and blue umbrella's.
 Blu's lunch is perhaps one of the deals in town with an endless special for only $16.95.
 The happy hour specials are pretty impressive as well, with pleasing pricing on both food and drink.
 The cocktails are creative and tropical, as well as classic.
 Casual, laid back and with a menu that is as light as the season, no wonder the garden is a such a hot spot.

 Situated almost at the end of Captiva Island, the Keylime Bistro has one of the best springtime vibes of any spot on the island.
-No one is in a hurry to get to work or anywhere else here; feel free to linger over a glass of wine from their award winning list, or second or cup of coffee and enjoy live music on the covered, outdoor patio, dripping with ferns and blooming vines.
+No one is in a hurry to get to work or anywhere else here; feel free to linger over a glass of wine from their award-winning list, or second or a cup of coffee and enjoy live music on the covered, outdoor patio, dripping with ferns and blooming vines.
 The menu has a lot of seafood options but also has quite a selection to satisfy almost any cravings.
-The Bloody Mary's are a meal on their own, with hearts of palm, shrimp and other goodies, good anytime of the day
+The Bloody Mary's are a meal on their own, with hearts of palm, shrimp and other goodies, good any time of the day

 This brightly painted teahouse can be found off of the beaten tracks of downtown proper.
 It's tea time all year round but it's especially fun in spring.
-Housed in a bungalow dating back to the early 1900's, the atmosphere is relaxed, with a feeling of nostalgia.
+Housed in a bungalow dating back to the early 1900s, the atmosphere is relaxed, with a feeling of nostalgia.
 Dine on seasonal salads, homemade soups, and freshly made bread.
-While most of the dishes are light, if you have more of an appetite items such as a roast beef panini or meatloaf sandwich can be found on the lunch menu.
-But the stars of the show are the sweet treats and extensive selection of teas from around the world.
+While most of the dishes are light, if you have more of an appetite, items such as a roast beef panini or meatloaf sandwich can be found on the lunch menu.
+But the stars of the show are the sweet treats and an extensive selection of teas from around the world.
 The traditional afternoon tea service is delightful, with tiered trays of expertly prepared small bites.
-Gluten free items are also available.
+Gluten-free items are also available.

-Flanked by two uniquely decorated indoor dining wings, the beautiful garden at the newly renamed Redfish Point has tropical foliage and fountains for a peaceful vibe, wether it is for lunch or dinner.
+Flanked by two uniquely decorated indoor dining wings, the beautiful garden at the newly renamed Redfish Point has tropical foliage and fountains for a peaceful vibe, whether it is for lunch or dinner.
 The area also lends itself to live music for an added ambiance.
-The vide is Florida casual and the cuisine has ample selections of both meats and seafood, with some Florida signatures such as fish dip and local shrimp.
+The vibe is Florida casual and the cuisine has ample selections of types of meat and seafood, with some Florida signatures such as fish dip and local shrimp.
 Try the Point Redfish, a dish that includes blackened redfish, shrimp, and crawfish in a roasted red pepper cream sauce.
-This is one of the best hidden gems in Cape Coral, just a few blocks over the Cape Coral Parkway Bridge from Fort Myers.
+This is one of the best-hidden gems in Cape Coral, just a few blocks over the Cape Coral Parkway Bridge from Fort Myers.